m-dadej/MarSwitching.jl/README.md

               δ::Vector{Float64},    # vector of coefficients for time-varying transition matrix tvtp_intercept::Bool)  # should TVTP have an intercept?
 ```
-or thanks to multiple dispatch, simulate data frome stimated model (as in example):
+or thanks to multiple dispatch, simulate data from estimated model (as in example):

 ```julia
 generate_mars(model::MSM, T::Int64=model.T)